Noemata/SimpleMVVM/README.md

 A simple solution to this little detail is to use an attribute as shown below:

 ```
-    [RegisterVMWithIoc(InstanceMode.Transient)]
+    [RegisterWithIoc(InstanceMode.Transient)]
     public class AboutViewModel : ObservableRecipient
 ```

-This can be automatically incorporated via a project template whenever you generate a ViewModel class.
+This can be incorporated automatically via a project template whenever you generate a ViewModel class.

 Have a look at App.xaml.cs to see the details of how this approach works.